rightscale-blueprints/linux_server/README.md

 #Requirements

-* Chef 0.10.10 or higher (earlier versions may work with some cookbooks/recipes)
+* Chef 0.10.10 < 0.11.0 (earlier versions may work with some cookbooks/recipes)
 * A Linux host

 #Usage